brettz9/eslint-config-ash-nazg/README.md

 if you feel you can succeed at imposing such rigor for your hordes of developer minions, by all means, have a hand at it...

+### Rationale for disabling some `plugin:unicorn/recommended` rules

+- `catch-error-name` - It can actually be useful to use different error names to indicate what time of error may be expected.
+- `explicit-length-check` - Seems wasteful.
+- *`filename-case`* - Looks potentially useful with `camelCase`.
+- `throw-new-error` - Potentially confining.
+- `import-index` - While understandable, seems may cause more trouble in making it harder to find references to `index`.

+### Rationale for including some Unicorn rules which are disabled in `plugin:unicorn/recommended`

+- `unicorn/custom-error-definition` - Does not seem confining.
+- `unicorn/no-unsafe-regex` - Seems like something to watch for, though I may revisit if this reports too many common expressions.

 ### Rationale for only including some rules within `ash-nazg/sauron`

 These are good practices, but cumbersome, not as familiar to developers,